AshwinJois/MitBild/Readme.md

 How does the tool look like?
 Follow the steps below.

-Important: From the repository download MitBild.py and Help.py, make sure that both are in the same folder.
+**Important: From the repository download MitBild.py and Help.py, make sure that both are in the same folder**

 Step1:
 Run MitBild.py and a new window opens which looks like this